TomNisbet/sap-plus/docs/_docs/in-20-details.md

 **jump to subroutine**

 Jump to subroutine at address argument.
-PC is stored on the stack and SP is decremented.
+PC is stored on the stack and then SP is decremented.

 **Carry Flag:** unchanged